vampirevilage/Study_Journal/_posts/2020-04-23-how-to-meditate-beginners-guide.md

 Just 10 minutes of meditation a day can have huge physical and mental benefits.

 Today in this very short post I will try to guide you to meditation - how to do it.<br>

 The whole purpose of meditation is keep your mind blank, not thinking of anything at all, just peace and blank.
-This might seem easy at first but beleive me, your mind *will* wander, a lot.\
+This might seem easy at first but beleive me, your mind *will* wander, a lot.<br>
 Try to follow these when you are a beginner in meditation.

 _**1. Pick a spot**_ <br>